trade-tariff/trade-tariff-tech-docs/source/manual/testing-policy.html.md

 ### Synthetic tests

 Synthetic tests are tests that are not designed to test a specific unit of code, but rather to test the behaviour of the system as a whole.
 Many acceptance tests can be used as synthetic tests, however synthetic tests are typically run in a production environment on a regular basis.
-These tests are buily to test common user journeys through the system in a way that will not change the system state in any way - for instance: Can a user log in?
+These tests are built to test common user journeys through the system in a way that will not change the system state in any way - for instance: Can a user log in?
 Can they carry out a search?

 Where possible, acceptance tests should be used as the basis for synthetic tests, either partially or fully.
 For example, if we have an acceptance test that tests the ability of a user to search for a document, we could potentially re-purpose or re-use that test in a synthetic context.